 - If you use shells in Ford: For the dress rehearsal, you are responsible for getting them from the Ford Hall stage-left closet, setting them up, AND returning them afterwards, even if you found them in place.
 Instructions are on the back.
 Sometimes help is available with (right after another recital for instance) this but you should not count on it.
 Stage crew will handle them for the performance.

 - Ithaca College policy mandates that food served at any reception be prepared in accordance with NYS Health Department guidelines---this means you can have it catered, or bring in from a grocery store or other food provider, but that homemade food may not be served.
 Reception space is normally reserved one hour prior to your recital start time through 2 hours after your recital start time.
 On busy days, however, adjustments may have to be made, you will be contacted if any difficulties are envisioned.

-- If you haven’t already booked a reception space and had it confirmed, please be in touch with Erik Kibelsbeck.
+- If you haven’t already had a reception space confirmed, please be in touch with Erik Kibelsbeck.

 “ON THE DAY”

 - The hall becomes "yours" 30 minutes prior to your start time, and someone else may well be scheduled in there 90 minutes after your start time.
 Please limit your warmup time onstage so that we can open the doors for the audience by 10 minutes before the recital at the latest.
 The audience should not see or hear you till you begin the recital.
 Recitals should start within two minutes of the published start time.
 The student house manager, stage crew, and ushers are there to assist and guide you so that you can focus on the performance.

 - While your reception helpers will usually be able to set up before your recital begins, occasionally there is overlap and you may need to work with a previous reception.
 Afterwards, if there is more garbage than the nearby wastebaskets can handle, please remove all leftover food and garbage from the area by taking to the loading dock bins.

 Break a leg!